mongodb/docs-node/source/includes/fact-atlas-link.rst

-To learn more about |link-topic-ing| for deployments hosted in MongoDB Atlas, see |atlas-url|.
+You can |link-topic-ing| when you connect to a MongoDB Atlas deployment.
+To learn more, see the |atlas-url| Atlas UI tutorial.